-The Mandala Mission
+The Mandala Project

-Join the Mandala Mission
+Join the Mandala Project

 Nicole & The Mandala Community

 - SPACE.
 “I’m too busy.”
 “Life is crazy right now.”
-“There are too many distractions, there is not enough time, and way too much to do…” We choose this by continuing to think it and by saying it out loud, repetitively and continuously.
+“Yoga is so White.”
+“Yoga is not for me.”
+“I can’t afford yoga.”
+We choose this by continuing to think it and by saying it out loud, repetitively and continuously.
 Yoga teaches you to shift your attention breath by breath, movement by movement, thought by thought.
 All it takes is one, single, conscious breath to shift the dynamic away from reactivity to pause.
 In that one breath, you create the space to not react, to notice your inner dialogue.
 Over time, you begin to see your thoughts and experience situations with more clarity and less reactivity.
 How much do you want that for yourself, in your life?

 - HAPPINESS.
 Make everything you think, say and do matter.
 The key to contentment and peace is to invest time and energy in getting to know yourself on all levels, the same way you invest in the stock market, or raising your children.
 Why would we not invest the same level of care, resources, energy and time in ourselves, knowing that this is the path to our own salvation?
 If we can learn to listen in on ourselves, then maybe we will begin to hear what others are saying.
 Then we can ask, “How may I serve?”